-1. Orient the page so TRAINER is right-side up.
+It also has extra cheatsheets you can print out and slide in to help out during gametime!
+And don't worry, GMs, we got a little something for you too;) 1.
+Orient the page so TRAINER is right-side up.
 Fold the right edge of the page to the gray line.
+2. Flip the page the long side.

-2. Flip the page
+over, preferably on

-the long side.
+3. Fold one edge of

-3. Fold one edge
+other, then unfold.